On the equivalence of different adaptive batch size selection strategies for stochastic gradient descent methods: Complexity

 \section{Complexity}

-In this section, we demonstrate that the inner/orth test's algorithmic complexity, in terms of gradient evaluations at a given iteration, is equal to the norm test's algorithmic complexity provided that $\epsilon^2=\theta^2+\nu^2$ and $\theta$ and $\nu$ are optimally chosen.
+In this section, we demonstrate that the inner/orth test's algorithmic complexity, in terms of gradient evaluations at a given iteration, is equal to the norm test's algorithmic complexity provided that $\epsilon^2=\theta^2+\nu^2$ and $\theta$ and $\nu$ are optimally chosen, otherwise the norm test is always more computational affordable.
 In what follows, we measure the complexity in terms of gradient evaluations, which are determined by the sample sizes.

 Our point of departure is that

 Note that $\epsilon=1$ is asymptotically optimal for strongly-convex functions, as is detailed in~\cite[Remark 10]{Car21}.
 In general, given a fixed $\epsilon$ we have that if we increase $\theta$, $\nu$ should be decreased for a fixed $\epsilon>0$ as per relation \eqref{eq:param.relation}.
 Bearing this in mind and recalling the inner/orth test sample size $b\coloneqq\max(b_{\scriptscriptstyle{\nabla}},b_{\scriptscriptstyle{\perp}})$, the optimal batch size $b^\ast$ is obtained when both constraints \eqref{eq:conditions.covariance} are active, namely